Burkina Faso summons Ghanaian ambassador over Wagner allegations

 Wagner forces have also fought in Libya, Central African Republic and Mozambique.

-(Reporting by Thiam Ndiaga, additional reporting by Cooper Inveen in Accra; Writing by Nellie Peyton; Editing by Bate Felix)
+(Reporting by Thiam Ndiaga, additional reporting by Cooper Inveen in Accra; Writing by Nellie Peyton; Editing by Bate Felix, William Maclean)

 ((nellie.peyton@thomsonreuters.com; +221 77 298 1636;))